Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Wildlife Rangers (8-11 yrs)

 Join our naturalist on outdoor adventures and field studies in nature.
-Learn about the amazing animal world and the natural sciences.
 This is for serious nature lovers who don't mind getting dirty.
 Campers learn outdoor survival skills such as using maps, making fires and building shelter.
 Experiments, games, activities and observation skills help us explore the many habitats in our parks.
-Bring snack, lunch and drink.
+Bring a lunch, snack and a drink.
 No camp June 19.
 Once registered, download camp forms from website.